nabormendonca/gpt-4v-enade-cs-2021/questions/q11-eng.md

 **English transcription of the question:**

 A team of computer scientists from a certain animation company has been tasked with developing a system capable of scanning the web to detect sites that might be using the company's animation character images without proper consent.
-Therefore, the system should receive images as input, classify them between company images and images not produced by the company.
+Therefore, the system should receive images as input, and classify them between company images and images not produced by the company.

 The figure below outlines a deep neural network architecture and the training process the scientists intend to use.